-- Where are the rounding value and lot size found in SAP SNP?
+- Where are the Rounding Value and Lot Size for Order Batching Found in SAP SNP?

-The way these two fields control the procurement is fairly simple but important to know.
-The Minimum Lot Size is used to essentially make SAP SNP wait until enough requirements have been gathered before an order is placed.
+The way these two fields control the procurement is relatively simple but important to know.
+The Minimum Lot Size is used to mostly make SAP SNP wait until enough requirements have been gathered before an order is placed.
 This prevents material being shipped in uneconomic quantities.
-The Rounding Value essentially does the opposite, it round-up the order quantity.
+The Rounding Value essentially does the opposite; it round-up the order quantity.
 The Minimum Lot Size and Rounding Value can be of course be used in conjunction with one another.